best things to do in san francisco

 Japanese Tea Garden San Francisco

-The Japanese Tea Garden is not really our cup of tea.
-However, it is one of the most visited attractions in the Park and worth seeing if not too crowded.
+The Japanese Tea Garden is not really our cup of tea … we prefer the Botanical Garden.
+However, it is one of the most visited attractions in the Park and worth seeing at least once.
 Nice paths & tea in a rustic Japanese setting. $5 admission is charged.

 Two of the City's most impressive museums are found in Golden Gate Park, San Francisco.
 Most locals have heard about special world-famous exhibits there which are heavily advertised and sometimes sold out.
 These museums do tend to be expensive, lines can be long, and parking & traffic may be a problem on weekends.
 So, we don't often go.